'When is it going to stop?' asks Sask. mother who lost 10-year-old girl to suicide | CBC News

-'When is it going to stop?': Sask. mother who lost 10-year-old girl to suicide
+'When is it going to stop?' asks Sask. mother who lost 10-year-old girl to suicide

-Seven young people have attempted suicide on Makwa Sahgaiehcan First Nation since a girl's suicide
+7 young people have attempted suicide on Makwa Sahgaiehcan First Nation since girl's suicide

-Hundreds of students who returned to school on Makwa Sahgaiehcan First Nation Tuesday morning were met by crisis counsellors.
+Hundreds of students who returned to school on Makwa Sahgaiehcan First Nation on Tuesday morning were met by crisis counsellors in the wake of a girl's suicide and several suicide attempts in the community that followed.

 The school has been closed since 10-year-old Jaylyn Angus took her own life last Thursday.